 Some products of plants have been shown to help with allergies.
 There is recent evidence of Turmeric reducing inflammation and helping prevent many common allergic conditions.

 What can I do to relieve hay fever symptoms?

 Symptoms can also be relieved through medication.
 Antihistamines in particular can ease the symptoms of hay fever.
 Antihistamines work by blocking the production of histamines which reduces inflammation and therefore can reduce symptoms entirely.
 One medication that is extremely effective at this is fexofenadine.
 The drug inhibits the inflammation and can prevent the runny nose and watery eyes.

-Whenever buying medication online, make sure you order from a licensed online doctor and pharmacy service.
-Examples of such are Lloyds online doctor or e-Surgery.
+Whenever buying medication online, make sure you order from a licensed online pharmacy service such as e-Surgery.